oracle/pgql-lang/README.md

  - To build, run `sh build.sh`
  - To install to your local Maven repository, run `sh install.sh`

-You can easily adopt the scripts to work with Windows.
+You can easily adapt the scripts to work with Windows.

 ## Getting started